challeau/my-notes/resources/Python/mongodb.md

 ## 1 - PyMongo

-PyMongo is MongoDB’s **official native driver for Python**.
-It’s a library that lets you connect to a MongoDB database and query the data stored using the MongoDB Query API.
+PyMongo is MongoDB's **official native driver for Python**.
+It's a library that lets you connect to a MongoDB database and query the data stored using the MongoDB Query API.
 It is the recommended way to interface with the document data.

 PyMongo is easy to use, and offers an **intuitive API for accessing databases, collections, and documents**.